Miguel Vargas Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Miguel Vargas and his .657 slugging percentage in past 10 games, including eight extra-base hits but no home run), battle starter Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas and his .571 slugging percentage in past 10 games, including seven extra-base hits but no home run), battle starter Joe Musgrove and the San Diego Padres at PETCO Park, Sunday at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Padres.
+He had a hitless showing in his last game (0-for-4) against the Padres.

 Miguel Vargas Game Info & Props vs. the Padres